-The steep sides of Nant Awen and its tributaries were mostly cut by the meltwater as the glaciers of the most recent ice age warmed up.
+The steep sides of Nant Awen (or Nant Ceibwr) and its tributaries were mostly cut by the meltwater as the glaciers of the most recent ice age warmed up.

 As the ice receded, vegetation, animals, and people weren’t far behind.